Satish615/Clash-of-kings/Core Values/Respect.md

 Implemented by Venkata Deviprasad Sura

+Respect week 7: All team memebers work is integrated and taken care,Everyone is properly communicated and inputs are taken from anyone for any modifications
+To be done:
+Review final

+Implementing Javascript patterns on our completed code.

 Respect week  6:
 All team memebers planned events are completed and taken care, every ones review is considered.